NREL/elm/elm/ords/ARCHITECTURE.md

 ---

 #### **4.2.7 OrdinanceValidator**
-- **Purpose:** Validate wether a document contains relevant ordinance information.
+- **Purpose:** Determine wether a document contains relevant ordinance information.
 - **Responsibilities:**
   1. Determine wether a document contains relevant (e.g. utility-scale wind zoning) ordinance information by splitting the text into chunks and parsing them individually using LLMs.
 - **Key Relationships:** Child class of `ValidationWithMemory`, which allows the validation to look at neighboring chunks of text.